Metro Detroit’s Best Criminal Defense Attorney Can Help Young Adults with the Holmes Youthful Trainee Act

 What Is The Holmes Youthful Trainee Act?

-The Holmes Youthful Trainee Act (known as HYTA or simply YTA) is a state law plea-advisory program under M.C.L.A. § 762.11 that is available to those between the ages of 17 and 21 years old – so let’s start there.
-If younger than 17 or after reaching your 21st birthday, HYTA will not be applied to your case.
+The Holmes Youthful Trainee Act (known as HYTA or simply YTA) is a state law plea-advisory program under M.C.L.A. § 762.11 that is available to those between the ages of 17 and 24 years old – so let’s start there.
+If younger than 17 or after reaching your 24th birthday, HYTA will not be applied to your case.
 If you plead guilty to any number of felonies or misdemeanors while in this age range, then a ‘deferred’ YTA status might be available to you.
-Of course, your defense attorney and the prosecutor must agree to allow for this designation / program to be entered into with the ultimate decision being left to the judge.
+If between the ages of 21 and 24, the prosecutor must agree to allow for this designation / program to be entered into with the ultimate decision being left to the judge.
 The YTA status is a way of dealing with youthful mistakes and errors of judgment.

 If negotiated and accepted, then you will not have a criminal conviction on your record (think of YTA as a form of an expunged record or a conviction being set-aside without a waiting period).
 The court will not immediately enter a judgment of conviction.
 The entire case becomes a non public record.